smissingham/missingham.net/content/Apps & Tooling/Productivity on Windows.md

   - windows
   - tooling
 ---
-After over a decade as a professional software developer, I still use Windows as my primary operating system.
-Despite trying many Linux distros, and even an Apple 🫢 Macbook, I consistently return to Windows as my daily driver.
+After over a decade as a professional software developer, [[My Desktop Operating System | until very recently]] I was using Windows as my primary operating system.
+Despite trying many Linux distros, and even an Apple 🫢 Macbook, I consistently returned to Windows as my daily driver.

-Quick caveat, I love Linux (specifically Ubuntu), just not for a daily work station.

 > [!note] This isn't another debate on what's best, but a list of the things that I use to make Windows excellent for productivity

 I'll keep the *why* short, there's enough posts out there debating such.
-For me, it comes down to first class support for most software, primarily
+For me, it came down to first class support for most software, primarily
 - Microsoft Office
 - Video Games